-The appellation is located in the southwest of the French wine region Languedoc.
-To the north is the AOC Terrasses du Larzac, to the southeast the AOC Corbières.
-It was classified as AOC in 2015 and belongs to the highest quality category "Crus du Languedoc".
-In ancient times, La Clape was an island off the Roman port of Narbo (Narbonne) on the Mediterranean coast, today it is the name of a mountain massif.
-In the Occitan language used here in the Middle Ages, La Clape means "cairn".
-The vineyards cover about a thousand hectares of vineyards at 200 metres above sea level on diverse soils of limestone, marl and reddish sandstone containing iron oxide.
-They extend for 17 kilometres in length and seven kilometres in width across the five communes of Armissan, Fleury, Salles-d'Aude, Vinassan and Narbonne in the department of Aude.
+The appellation is located in the southwest of the French winegrowing region Languedoc.
+To the north lies the AOC Terrasses du Larzac, to the southeast the AOC Corbières.
+It was classified as an AOC in 2015 and belongs to the highest quality category "Crus du Languedoc".
+In ancient times, La Clape was an island off the Roman port of Narbo (Narbonne) on the Mediterranean coast, today it is the name for a mountain massif.
+In the Occitan language used here in the Middle Ages, La Clape means "heap of stones".
+The vineyards cover around a thousand hectares of vines at 200 metres above sea level on varied soils of limestone, marl and reddish sandstone containing iron oxide.
+They extend for 17 kilometres in length and seven kilometres in width over the five municipalities of Armissan, Fleury, Salles-d'Aude, Vinassan and Narbonne in the département of Aude.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten